rezaarifi/casestudy/README.md

 If-None-Match
 ETag:  "asnasdsdd"
 ```
-The server checks the Etag and responds with 304 status code if not modified and  200 with new represntation if modified.  new Etag is also returned to the client for subsequent requests if modified.
+The server checks the Etag and responds with 304 status code if not modified and  200 with new representation if modified.  new Etag is also returned to the client for subsequent requests if modified.
 More information on this can be found [here](https://dennis-xlc.gitbooks.io/restful-java-with-jax-rs-2-0-2rd-edition/en/part1/chapter11/caching.html)

 **NOTE:** This caching is considered in api design with Cacheable Trait.